r7uaz0n/jekyll-now/_posts/2017-6-1-Thursday-June-1st.md

 ## My next goals:

-- make a sketch for the user story
+- make a sketch for the user story based on Liz's feedback.  :)

 # Read-Search-Ask